tilatrivia/truman-kautzman-com/content/about/index.md

 As my first real exposure to industry software production, I was exposed to large-scale software challenges and solutions, scalability and cost considerations, and Agile development practices.
 I also became familiar with working on a team to divide and conquer and deliver business value.I also wrote production React TypeScript components and Kotlin Micronaut endpoints.
 {{< /box >}}

 {{< box
-    title="Software Engineer"
-    subtitle="Velaflame Capstone Project - Provo, UT - August 2022 to April 2023"
-    class="box-gray"
->}}
-This opportunity was part of my degree program and provided a project that myself and four other students could focus on for several months.
-Half of the project involved writing C++ Arduino code to communicate with ESP Rainmaker, an IoT backend service from Espressif.
-The other half was building an app for iOS and Android, so naturally we chose to use Flutter.
-We were able to deliver business value.
-{{< /box >}}

-{{< box
     title="Lighting Technician"